datalayers-io/datalayers-with-grafana/README.md

 ./init.sh
 ```

-3. Please make sure you have installed the [docker](https://www.docker.com/), and then running the following commands to start the demo:
+3. Please make sure you have installed [docker](https://www.docker.com/), and then run the following commands to start the demo:

 ``` bash
 docker pull datalayers/datalayers:nightly